Author

 Father, Husband, Author.

 Hi there.
-You’ve found your way to my author page, a page that will give you a little insight into who I am, my interests, hobbies, and my journey to becoming a published author.
+You’ve found your way to my author page, a page that offers a glimpse into who I am, my interests, hobbies, and my journey to becoming a self-published author.

 Born into a family of Catholics, Sunday mornings as a child were spent at our local Catholic church.
-As a young boy I found these outings to be tedious, wanting to stay home and play, or visit my best friend, whom happened to live three doors down from me.
-At roughly age eleven my parents gave me the option of continuing to go with them to church, or, I could spend Sunday mornings at my friends house - safe to say that at the time it was an easy decision.
-And although I have not regularly attended church ever since, I remain a Catholic in my heart and I feel that the time spent in church as a child has had a positive impact on both my life and my writing.
+As a young boy, I found these outings to be tedious, wanting to stay home and play, or visit my best friend, who happened to live three doors down from me.
+At roughly age eleven, my parents gave me the option of continuing to go with them to church, or I could spend Sunday mornings at my friend’s house - safe to say that at the time it was an easy decision.
+And although I have not regularly attended church ever since, I remain a Catholic in my heart, and I feel that the time spent in church as a child has had a positive impact on both my life and my writing.

-I went on to successfully navigate my way through school, obtaining high grades in my GCSE’s with relatively little effort or preparation.
+I went on to successfully navigate my way through school, obtaining high grades in my GCSEs with relatively little effort or preparation.
 Attempting to deploy the same tactic at A-level, however, committing more time to online gaming than to my studies, did not pay off.
 Yet, despite underachieving in my A-level results, I was lucky enough to receive a phone call from my would-be tutor at university and was offered a place based on my impressive application.
-Wanting to alleviate some of the financial pressure of attending university I decided to take a gap-year in which to work and earn as much money as possible before attending.
-Although, this subsequently led to me never going.
+Wanting to alleviate some of the financial pressure of attending university, I decided to take a gap year in which to work and earn as much money as possible before attending.
+Although this subsequently led to my never going.

-Managing to call my parents, they called for an ambulance and I was taken to hospital.
-After receiving surgery on my arm, I was informed of the extent of my injuries - I had torn away my right eyebrow, my right temple was torn to shreds and had numerous pieces of glass and grit still embedded within it that the nurse could not remove.
-My right arm had been badly damaged, chipping off the tip of my elbow, tearing away part of my triceps and severing some of the ligaments.
-It took months of physio to regain some of the movement in my arm, but unfortunately it has never healed fully.
+Managing to call my parents, they called for an ambulance, and I was taken to the hospital.
+After receiving surgery on my arm, I was informed of the extent of my injuries - I had torn away my right eyebrow, my right temple was torn to shreds, and had numerous pieces of glass and grit still embedded within it that the nurse could not remove.
+My right arm had been badly damaged, chipping off the tip of my elbow, tearing away part of my triceps, and severing some of the ligaments.
+It took months of physio to regain some of the movement in my arm, but unfortunately, it has never healed fully.

 Myself, my wife and two children at our wedding in 2018

 I began writing the Adam series in 2017 and finished the final draft for FEAR in 2020.
 As the first novel I had ever completed, and my first to attempt to publish, the transition from writing to publication was a huge surprise to me.
-A process of which I naively assumed to be simple, proved to be even more complex than piecing together the novel itself.
+A process that I naively assumed to be simple proved to be even more complex than piecing together the novel itself.

 Games!
 Games have been a huge part of my life - not just computer games, but board games and card games as well.
 One night a week, for probably the best part of the last eight or nine years, I have gotten together with my brother and our two best friends to play games.
-We’ve played just about everything, from poker, go fish and cribbage, to Dungeons and Dragons, Exploding Kittens and Magic the Gathering.
-We have even created games of our own, or sometimes altered the rules of others to make things more entertaining bordering on crazy.
-As for computer games, I don’t tend to have as much time to play these days, however, every Sunday evening I do play online for a couple hours with my brother and friends.
+We’ve played just about everything, from poker, Go Fish and cribbage, to Dungeons and Dragons, Exploding Kittens and Magic The Gathering.
+We have even created games of our own, or sometimes altered the rules of others to make things more entertaining, bordering on crazy.
+As for computer games, I don’t tend to have as much time to play these days; however, every Sunday evening I do play online for a couple of hours with my brother and friends.
 I am a huge fan of the Final Fantasy saga, though, having been playing them all since 1997.

 Finally, another one of my main hobbies is gardening.
 I find it very calming to plant new things and watch them grow.
-I love natures natural colours and so in both my front and back gardens we have a number of different coloured flowers that bloom year-in-year-out.
-I am a lover of tulips, lillies, roses and gladioli - so naturally there are plenty of these!
+I love nature’s natural colours, and so in both my front and back gardens, we have several different coloured flowers that bloom year-in-year-out.
+I am a lover of tulips, lilies, roses and gladioli - so naturally there are plenty of these!